+The Fuller projection is neither conformal nor equal-area.
+Shapes, areas, distances, directions, and angles are all generally distorted.
 Distortion increases as the distance from the facet edges increases.
-Because the Fuller projection is comprised of 20 facets that are projected individually, overall shape distortion is low.
+The scale is correct along the facet edges.
+Because the Fuller projection is comprised of 20 facets that are projected individually, overall distortion of the map is low.

 - False Easting

 - Central Meridian

 - Option, used to display the entire globe or just a single facet, as shown in the diagram below.
 Option = 0 results in the entire globe, all 20 facets displayed.
 This is the default.

 Gray, R. W. (1994).
 "Fuller's DymaxionTM Map."
 Cartography and Geographic Information Systems, 21(4), p.
 243-246